signalfx/splunk-otel-js/docs/advanced-config.md

 Other options provided via environment variables will be ignored.
 Programmatic options sill take preference over the file based configuration.

-See the OpenTelemetry's [getting started](https://github.com/open-telemetry/opentelemetry-configuration/blob/main/examples/getting-started.yaml) example or use the following as a starter configuration:
+See the OpenTelemetry [examples](https://github.com/open-telemetry/opentelemetry-configuration/tree/main/examples) or use the following as a starter configuration:

 ```yaml
 file_format: "1.0-rc.2"